Evaluation of anticancer activity of Melaleuca alternifolia. (i. e. tea tree oil) on Leukemia cancer cell line (K562)

 Results: The results represent the mean of five readings.
 The IC50 value of tea tree oil for Leukemia cancer (K562) cell line after 48 hrs was3.125µg/ml.
 Spearmans rho’s Correlation showed P value <0.05 indicating there was statistical significant results obtained when TTO was treated with Leukemia cancer (K562) cell line for 48 hrs incubation period.

 Conclusion: TTO has a promising anticancer property against Leukemia cancer (K562) cell line with its IC50 value 3.125µg/ml.
 Hence this TTO with its greater efficacy related to its anticancer activity can be brought to the level of clinical trials in the coming future.

-Sujata Byahatti, Chetana Bogar, Kishore Bhat and Girish Dandagi.
+Sujata Byahatti, Chetana Bogar, Kishore Bhat, Girish Dandagi.
 Evaluation of anticancer activity of Melaleuca alternifolia. (i. e. tea tree oil) on Leukemia cancer cell line (K562): An in vitro study.
-Journal of Medicinal Plants Studies.
-2018; 6(5): 01-06.
+J Med Plants Stud 2018;6(5):01-06.